jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 test_function_w_default_keyword_arguments
 *************************************************************************************

-I want to see what would happen when I try to make a person without a value for the ``last_name`` argument
+I want to see what happens when I try to make a person without a value for the ``last_name`` argument

 red: make it fail
 #################################################################################